 Initially, the therapist works with the child and caregiver to identify challenges, which may include nightmares, flashbacks, anxiety, dissociation, hypervigilance, self-blame, aggression, low self-esteem, hyperactivity or depression.
 Through weekly sessions with the child and regular check-ins with the caregiver, the therapist builds a healthy, trusting relationship with the family.
 They work together to develop ways for the child to overcome the trauma of the abuse he or she has experienced, including building a positive self-image, learning positive coping skills, learning to control and express emotions, and building healthy relationships.

-In addition to individual treatment, the Family Hope Center provides group treatment opportunities for clients.
-Our Hope and Healing Groups provide information about trauma to children and their caregivers, and help kids learn strategies to deal with the effects of trauma.
-Our Expression Art Groups use art and movement activities to facilitate healing within a group context.
+In addition to individual treatment, the Family Hope Center provides group treatment opportunities for clients and caregivers.
+Our Hope and Healing groups provide information about trauma to children and their caregivers, and help kids learn strategies to deal with the effects of trauma.
 Our PSB groups offer group and family treatment for children exhibiting problematic sexual behavior, using the PSB-CBT group curriculum.
+The Family Hope Center also facilitates Parent groups that help caregivers understand the impact of trauma and how to respond to their child.
+Most groups are offered in English and Spanish.

-The ChicagoCAC Family Hope Center strives to provide the highest quality evidence-based or evidence supported treatment to children and families who have been impacted by the trauma of sexual abuse while recognizing each family is unique and requires a comprehensive, creative approach to intervention.
+The Family Hope Center strives to provide the highest quality evidence-based or evidence supported treatment to children and families who have been impacted by the trauma of sexual abuse while recognizing each family is unique and requires a comprehensive, creative approach to intervention.
 To that end, the mental health department draws upon a variety of treatment modalities to meet all of our clients’ needs.
+These modalities are trauma-informed, sanctioned by the National Child Traumatic Stress Network and known to be effective.
 Frameworks that we use include:

 Integrative Treatment for Complex Trauma (ITCT)